Whatisthisname/bayesian_network_to_spn/README.md

 # Hi (Work in progress)
 ### **ABSTRACT**

 Probabilistic Circuits (PCs) provide a clear framework for tractable exact integration over probability distributions.
-Sum-Product-Networks (SPNs) are an instance of these, being able to represent any arbitrarily deep composition and factorization of mixture models.
-Bayesian Networks (BNs) have long been known for their explainability by expressing joint distributions and characterization of independence, but generally lack effective inference procedures.
-By translating BNs into SPNs, we get the best of both worlds: Tractable inference, explainability, and preserved independence structures.
+Sum-Product-Networks (SPNs) are an instance of these, being able to represent any arbitrarily deep factorizations and compositions of mixture models.
+Bayesian Networks (BNs) are known for their explainability through factorizing joint distributions and their resulting characterization of independence but generally lack effective inference procedures.
+By translating BNs into SPNs, we get the best of both worlds: Tractable $\varepsilon$-approximate inference and explainability.

-### **CONTRIBUTION OF THE PAPER**
+### **CONTRIBUTION**

-We investigate and show how to compile a bayesian network of Linear Gaussian Conditional Probability Distributions (LGCPDs) into a SPN.
-Inspired by this, we give a more general algorithm and framework for compiling any bayesian network over continuous variables into a SPN with arbitrarily high precision, and give a qualitative and quantitive evaluation and analysis of the procedure and its limitations.
+We investigate and show how to compile a BN of Linear Gaussian Conditional Probability Distributions (LGCPDs) into a SPN.
+Inspired by this, we give a more general algorithm and framework for compiling any BN over continuous variables into a SPN with arbitrarily high precision, and give a qualitative and quantitive evaluation and analysis of the procedure and its limitations.

 ### **PREREQUISITES and NOTATION**